alshedivat/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a fourth year graduate student in the Department of Computer Science at UIUC, working with Luke Olson.
-My research focuses on developing monolithic Algebraic Multigrid (AMG) preconditioners for saddle point systems, such as the ones arising from the discretization of Navier-Stokes equations.
+I am a 5th year PhD student at UIUC in the Scientific Computing group, working with [Luke Olson](https://lukeo.cs.illinois.edu/).

+My research interests lie at the intersection of applied mathematics, high performance computing and physics/engineering applications.
+My current work involves developing numerical solvers for (non)linear PDE systems resulting from coupled physics and engineering applications.
+This includes the design of scalable parallel solvers based on monolithic multigrid preconditioners.

 Please see my [CV](https://alexey-voronin.github.io/assets/pdf/alexey-voronin-cv.pdf) for more information.